-- Alternative routes considered, aided by maps and diagrams.
-The Route options highlighting the preferred route, should be shown on topographical maps at a suitable scale. - The rationale for selection of the preferred corridor and reasons other options were rejected.
+- Alternative routes considered, including possible alignment with the proposed Southern Infrastructure Corridor, aided by maps and diagrams.
+The route options highlighting the preferred route, should be shown on topographical maps at a suitable scale. - The rationale for selection of the preferred corridor and reasons other options were rejected.